tonyflow/content-moderator-api/README.md

 #### Unit tests
 Happy paths are tests but not all error paths.
-Especially once the error model becomes more sophisticated, the unit tests should be extended as well
+Especially once the error model becomes more sophisticated, the unit tests should be extended as well.

+Some quality unit tests should also be included e.g.
+- ***I had a very bad data*** should have high values on certain labels
+- ***This is a beautiful day*** should have high values on other labels

 ### Incremental Rollout
 This is only in case we already have a classification system and we want to gradually migrate to a new one.
 In that case, we can gradually move traffic from one classification service to the other.
 This divide can performed on the side of the consumer (e.g. 20% of the requests are sent to service X and the rest to service Y)

-## Tech spec sign off
-The tech spec containing the detailed solution design should be signed off by the corresponding team and kept for historicity purposes.

-## Rollback
+### Rollback
 Once a rollout plan is drafted, we should be able to easily rollback each and every step of the process in case of failure.
 We can simplify this process by creating small deployable units.
 For example, the classification and the metrics collection can be two different phases of the deployment